Christoo2003/Threat-Modeling/README.md

 Used DREAD to assess and prioritise risks
 Built an attack tree to visualise possible attack paths

  Key Threats Identified
-Some of the main risks identified include:
+Some of the main risks identified include
 SQL Injection vulnerabilities in the database
 Denial of Service (DoS) attacks affecting availability Spoofing of database and cloud storage systems
 Weak authentication and access control issues

  Mitigation Strategies
 To reduce these risks, the following were proposed:
 Input validation and secure coding practices
 Strong authentication and encryption (HTTPS, MFA) Monitoring and traffic filtering